play_arrow

 So that leads me to my pet peeve section.

-So remember to make note of the special treats your pet likes, giving treats, bonds them to us as part of the family, but also make sure you are treating them with good quality treats.
+So remember to make note of that special treat your pet likes, giving treats, bonds them to us as part of the family, but also make sure you are treating them with a good quality treat.
 So read your labels because as I say, knowing is caring!

 Support The Show